Hans Stadler: Life and work

 He was a member of the Bund Naturschutz and was involved in the protecting old oak forests with the support of Herman Dingler.
-Stadler joined the NSDAP in 1922 and from 1932 to 1935 he was a local group leader.
-He gave lively lectures on nature protection which included imitations of birdsong.
-At the International Ornithological Congress in 1930 he suggested that a library of bird song be created just as bird skin collections were maintained by museums.
-When the Nazi party passed a conservation act in 1935 he was made an honorary nature conservation officer for Mainfranken district.
-He worked with Reichslandschaftsanwalt Alwin Seifert and claimed that "Holzjuden" (Jewish timber merchants, lit. "wood Jews") would deplete the old oak forests.
+Stadler joined the NSDAP in 1922, and from 1932 to 1935 he was a Ortsgruppenleiter (local group leader).
+He gave lively lectures on nature protection, which included imitations of birdsong.
+At the International Ornithological Congress in 1930, he suggested that a library of bird song be created, just as bird skin collections were maintained by museums.
+When the Nazi party passed the Reichsnaturschutzgesetz (Reich Nature Conservation Act) in 1935, he was made an honorary nature conservation officer for Mainfranken district.
+He worked with Reichslandschaftsanwalt Alwin Seifert, and claimed that "Holzjuden" (Jewish timber merchants, lit. 'wood Jews') would deplete the old oak forests.
 Stadler's obtained some land near Romberg which was taken over and included as part of a nature reserve in 1942.
 He travelled widely in Europe and became acquainted with Stanko Karaman.
-At the end of World War II, in 1945 Stadler was arrested due to his former party associations and placed in the Hammelburg civilian internment camp.
-Here he met many other nature lovers including the entomologist Wolfgang Stichel with whom he wrote about the animals of the camp.
+At the end of World War II in 1945, Stadler was arrested due to his former party associations, and placed in the Hammelburg civilian internment camp.
+Here he met many other nature lovers, including the entomologist Wolfgang Stichel, with whom he wrote about the animals of the camp.
 Stichel even described a species Acanthosoma stadleri, however this is considered a synonym of Acanthosoma haemorrhoidale (Linnaeus, 1758).
-He was released from internment in 1946 after which he did not restart his clinic but instead began to explore the Romberg nature reserve and continued to work on nature conservation until his death.
+He was released from internment in 1946, after which he did not restart his clinic, but instead began to explore the Romberg nature reserve, and continued to work on nature conservation until his death.

 Stadler is buried in the Sendelbach Cemetery.
 The lake near Sendelbach was named as Stadlersee in his honour.
-The lake continues to hold a population of endangered brine shrimps Eubranchipus grubii, that Stadler had discovered.
+The lake continues to hold a population of endangered fairy shrimp Eubranchipus grubii, that Stadler had discovered.